+Fond.
 Ghisla Art Collection

-In the other five areas some eighty works representing the most interesting the most interesting trends of the late 20th century are displayed in the museum’s eight exhibition spaces: Arte Povera, Zero art, Informal art, Conceptual art, Abstract art, the New Dada, Spatialism, Graffiti art and Pop art.
+In the other five areas some fifty works representing the most interesting the most interesting trends of the late 20th century are displayed in the museum’s eight exhibition spaces: Arte Povera, Zero art, Informal art, Conceptual art, Abstract art, the New Dada, Spatialism, Graffiti art and Pop art.

 One of the most surprising elements is not only the presence of several of the best known masters of the 20th century but also the quality and the museum-like dimensions of the works.

 The collection represents an interesting example of enlightened patronage.
 The museum has a familiar feel, almost giving the impression of entering a private home.
-And, as a matter of fact, collector Pierino Ghisla explains: “it was actually my wife and myself who wished to create the setting, based on our own taste and intuition, as if we were displaying the works in our own home and not in a public place."
-The entire collection boasts 200 works of which 80 are displayed.
+And, as a matter of fact, collector Pierino Ghisla explains: “it is actually my wife and myself who create the setting, based on our own taste and intuition, as if we were displaying the works in our own home and not in a public place."
+The entire collection boasts 270 works of which 80 are displayed.
 Each year, on a rotational basis, the exhibition is partly renewed, with the addition of new acquisitions.
 In fact, the Ghislas are continuously in search of new objects to enrich their collection.
 “When making our choices – the collector explains – we allow ourselves to be transported above all by our emotions: we follow neither fads, nor trends and we are particularly interested in young artists who though not yet famous nevertheless display originality and personality.”

 Following his retirement, Pierino Ghisla moved back to Ticino, his birthplace of origin, where, with his wife Martine, he fulfilled his dream of sharing the works of their collection with other art lovers visiting their museum.